 Sew the back to the front all the way around close to the piping edge.
 You will need to use your zipper foot again to get nice and close to the piping.

-Trim the corners and finish the raw edges with a zig-zag stitch or serger if you have a fabric that frays.
+Trim the corners and finish the raw edges with a zigzag stitch or serger if you have a fraying cushion fabric.
+This will give a professional finish.

 Cushion Cover with Piping - In Conclusion